President: Martha Sullivan

 Development Committee: Responsible for creating and maintaining development planning and policy, marketing and advertising the school, fundraising, grant development, and creating an endowment.

 Facilities Committee: Responsible for oversight of current facility maintenance and planning for future facilities.

 Community Committee: Responsible for increasing Blue Mountain School's web of influence, through marketing, public relations, and relationship building.

-Program Committee: Responsible for curriculum development, oversight of programs, including special programs such as summer camp and Friday enrichment, evaluating staffing needs, providing relevant information to other committees as necessary, and reviewing teacher and staff evaluations.
+Curriculum and Accreditation Committee: Responsible for accreditation, curriculum development, oversight of programs, including special programs such as summer camp and Friday enrichment, evaluating staffing needs, providing relevant information to other committees as necessary, and reviewing teacher and staff evaluations.

 Personnel Committee: Responsible for hiring and dismissing Directors, generating contracts, reviewing hiring and dismissal decisions made by the Directors, conducting Director evaluations and reviewing staff evaluations, and assisting with resources and planning for teacher development.

 Use our link below and a portion of your sale will go towards the school!